 With a robust background in district leadership, strategy, and change management, ERS Partner Angela King Smith brings a wealth of knowledge around strategic planning and implementation.
 In this Q&A, King Smith shares key insights for districts navigating challenges around planning, especially amid fallout from the pandemic.

-She also explores the takeaways from her most recent experience with Holyoke Public Schools, a small but mighty district that garnered inputs from hundreds of community members to make the right steps now that will lead the district toward a better future.
+She also explores the takeaways from her most recent experience with Holyoke Public Schools, a mid-sized and mighty district that garnered inputs from hundreds of community members to make the right steps now that will lead the district toward a better future.
 Here’s what she had to say about how districts can learn from Holyoke’s success.

 Tell us a bit about your background.
 How did your experience in the public school system prepare you for working with district partners?